 How to configure Floating Static Route

-The network administrators use floating static routes to provide a backup path to a primary static or dynamic route, in the event of a link failure.
+The network administrators use floating static routes to provide a backup path to a primary static or dynamic route in case of a link failure.
 The floating static route works only when the primary route is not available.
-There may be the primary route fails due to physical layer problems and a wrong configuration, or many other reasons.
-If there are multiple routes available to the destination, the router will choose the path with the lowest administrative distance.
+The primary route may fail due to physical layer problems, a wrong configuration, or many other reasons.
+The router will choose the path with the lowest administrative distance if multiple routes are available to the destination.
 Remember that Administrative distance determines the trustworthiness of a route.
 If multiple paths exist to the destination, the router will choose the route with the lowest administrative distance value.

 In the figure above, the host has two paths to reach a web server.

-Router3 has two default static routes configured, one with the default value of administrative distance and other with an administrative distance of 3.
-Router3 typically send data to the web server via Router1, because the static route pointing to Router1 is configured with default AD value (1).
-The route pointing to router2 is configured with AD value of 3, So this is the static floating route.
+Router3 has two default static routes configured, one with the default value of administrative distance and the other with an administrative distance of 3.
+Router3 typically sends data to the web server via Router1 because the static route pointing to Router1 is configured with the default AD value (1).
+The route pointing to Router2 is configured with an AD value of 3, so this is the static floating route.

 When there is a problem in the first path, the router should automatically delete the first route from the routing table and add the floating static route in the routing table.
 So, the traffic will flow to the web server via the floating route.
 The administrative distance value of common protocol is the following: